Halych Castle

-Halych Castle (Галицький замок), is a first castle here was built in the 14th century by the Polish king Casimir III the Great to protect the borders of the Kingdom of Poland after the incorporation of Red Ruthenia into it.
+Halych Castle (Галицький замок), is a castle in Halych, Ukraine.
+The first castle here was built in the 14th century by the Polish king Casimir III the Great to protect the borders of the Kingdom of Poland after the incorporation of Red Ruthenia into it.
 The current ruins of the Halych starostas' castle dominate the hill above Halych.
 It is an architectural monument of national importance.

 History

 The construction of the castle in Halych was ordered by King Casimir the Great, as mentioned in the 14th-century Kraków Cathedral Chronicle.
 In 1436, the castle was granted to the Moldavian voivode Iliaș I (after he pledged an oath of loyalty to King Władysław III of Poland).
 In 1509, the castle withstood a siege by the Moldavians under the command of voivode Bogdan III the One-Eyed.
 In 1520, the castle was renovated by the Ruthenian voivode Otto Chodecki of the Ogończyk coat of arms.
 The castle burned down at the end of the 16th century.
 The fortress was destroyed by the Tatars in 1621.
 It was rebuilt in 1627, this time as a masonry structure.
 In 1649, during the Khmelnytsky Uprising, the castle was captured by the Cossacks.
 The castle returned to the authority of the royal starosts in 1658, and its reconstruction soon began under the direction of the Crown infantry officer Franciszek Corazzini from Avignon, which was completed in 1661.
 At that time, the castle's defensive system was modernized with the construction of ramparts and redoubts.
 During the Polish-Turkish War, the garrison surrendered the castle to the Turks without a fight in 1676, for which the castle commander Łachowski was beheaded by order of King John III Sobieski.
 The Turks damaged the castle, and from then, the structure has remained in ruins.
 After the construction of the modern fortress in Stanisławów, the strategic value of the Halych castle significantly decreased.
 After the First Partition of Poland in 1772, the castle ruins along with the surrounding lands came under Austrian Partition.
 Part of the walls was dismantled by order of the Austrian authorities in 1796.
 Remnants of the noble tower and the chapel of St. Catherine have survived to the present day.